rizkyhaksono/Struktur-Data-Demo/README.md

 This repository contains the source code of the Data Structure project using Java and Python.
 Also, made for the Data Structure course at the University of Muhammadiyah Malang.

 Contributions are welcome!
 Please read the [contribution guidelines](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/setting-guidelines-for-repository-contributors) first.
+After that, you can write your name in the [contributors](https://github.com/rizkyhaksono/Struktur-Data-Demo/blob/main/CONTRIBUTING.md) section.

 <b>⚠️ All codes are my rights and are not allowed to be copied or used without my permission. ⚠️</b>